ClusterHQ/flocker/docs/using/installing/index.rst

 The easiest way to get Flocker going on a cluster is to run it on local virtual machines using the :ref:`Vagrant configuration in the tutorial <tutvagrant>`.
 You can therefore skip this section unless you want to run Flocker on a cluster you setup yourself.

-.. warning:: These instructions describe the installation of ``clusterhq-flocker-node`` on a Fedora 20 operating system.
-             This is the only supported node operating system right now.

 .. _aws-install:

 Using Amazon Web Services